-Philip Allega is an analyst, developing research on the role of enterprise architecture (EA) and technology innovation leaders.
-In 2020, Mr. Allega is delivering research on the forces which are bringing clarity to the role and discipline of EA versus other interpretations of what "architecture" means in the marketplace.
-The actual value proposition for those who engage the discipline will be clear for both practitioners and consumers of the EA discipline.
-Strategic casting, innovation, planning, incubator guidance, delivery support, operational assessment, and tech debt management are but a few of the key areas the EA role and discipline will set out clearly in the coming years.
+Philip Allega is an analyst, developing research on the discipline of enterprise architecture (EA) for EA and technology innovation leaders.
+In 2021, Mr. Allega will continue to bring clarity to the use of the discipline in support of business strategy planning and transformation.
+Strategic casting, business design, innovation, planning, M&A, incubator guidance, delivery support, and debt management are but a few of the key areas the EA role and discipline will continue to support in coming years.

-He is the 2020 global chair for Gartner's Enterprise Architecture & Technology Innovation Summits.
-He is frequently called upon to teach, coach, and critique business and IT leadership concerning EA, technology innovation, cost management, resource allocation, people development, time, financial and risk management.
+In his 23rd year as an analyst, he is frequently called upon to teach, coach, and critique business and IT leadership concerning EA, technology innovation, cost management, resource allocation, people development, time, financial and risk management, and business and operating model design decisions.
 Typical industry discussions include government, financial services, manufacturing, CPG, and retail.
 Past roles at Gartner included numerous conference chair roles, assigned coach to named accounts, agenda manager of research, and team manager of analysts.

 He has worked in EA for 30 years.
 He is a Freeman of the City of London and a Liveryman in the Worshipful Company of Information Technologists, a City of London livery company.